As a first-time CTO at a growing tech-startup, Joel’s coaching has been

 discovering these answers.

-work for you and your context.
+you and your context.

-I offer a combination of coaching and mentoring to ensure that you
+I offer a combination of coaching and mentoring to ensure that you get the

 You are probably busy.
-You probably have a role where you are never
+You probably have a role where you are never “done”.
+In

 Coaching supports you to focus on what is most important.
-This helps
+This helps you spend

-Most of my clients feel like they have more time rather than less as
+clients feel like they have more time rather than less as a result of coaching.

-If you feel that you are too busy for coaching then this is likely to
+If you feel that you are too busy for coaching, then this is a sign that you

-be a sign that you coaching would be particularly valuable for you.
+coaching would be particularly valuable for you.

 Each coaching relationship is different, and as we work together we will learn

-what works most effectively for you.
+what works best for you.

-you and also explore the balance of challenge vs. support, of coaching vs.
+vs. support, of coaching vs. mentoring.

 I also recommend the following to get the most from your coaching relationship